thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 </tbody>
 </table>

-## Data type availability in Embrace on ThoughtSpot Cloud
+## Data type availability in Connections on ThoughtSpot Cloud

-The following matrix captures the specific data type support limitations across the different databases of Embrace.
+The following matrix captures the specific data type support limitations across the different databases of Connections.
 Data types not listed here have full support.

 <table>
   <thead>